 What are the Margin Rates to Trade Cryptocurrencies

 The margin rates to trade anything vary from one sector to another.
 For example, in the typical scenario of stock markets, a rate of 2:1 usually applies.
-However, if we talk of cryptocurrencies, this leverage is variable from 2:1 to 125:1 most of the times and is routinely referred to as 2x and 125x respectively.
-Binance has recently come up with the 125x leverage to its users, which is considered a great feature.
-However, this is the leverage.
-The loan, or this leverage is actually backed up by collaterals or funds in your cryptocurrency account, and has to be paid back with due interest, or the margin rate.
+However, if we talk of cryptocurrencies, this leverage is variable from 2:1 to 125:1 most of the time and is routinely referred to as 2x and 125x respectively.
+Binance has recently come up with 125x leverage for its users, which is considered a great feature.
+However, this is leverage.
+The loan, or this leverage, is backed up by collateral or funds in your cryptocurrency account, and has to be paid back with due interest, or the margin rate.
 This rate is also variable across variable platforms and one must research thoroughly as to the terms and conditions and the rates that various exchange offers before deciding to margin trade cryptocurrencies with them.
-This is primarily because, with higher leverage comes higher risk of loss in case of misfortune or your speculation going wrong.
-This is perhaps the reason that investors these days prefer to hire companies like executium.com, who are experts in this field, to manage their margin rates to trade cryptocurrency.
+This is primarily because, with higher leverage comes a higher risk of loss in case of misfortune or your speculation going wrong.
+This is perhaps why investors these days prefer to hire companies like executium.com, who are experts in this field, to manage their margin rates to trade cryptocurrency.